vacary/docker/dockerfiles/stable/README.md

     docker run -t -i fenicsproject/stable:latest

+To launch the container and share the current directory on the host with the container:

+    docker run -v $(pwd)/build:/home/fenics/build -t -i fenicsproject/stable:latest

-To share a directory from the host into the container:
+To share a specified directory from the host with the container:

-    docker run -v /absolute/path/to/directory:/home/fenics/shared -t -i fenicsproject/stable:latest
+    docker run -v /absolute/path/to/shared/directory:/home/fenics/shared -t -i fenicsproject/stable:latest